Chart Color Schemes

 Infrastructure

-Keperra has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Keperra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Fourteen projects have been identified by AreaSearch as potentially impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely to affect the area.
 Notable ones include The Quarry - Keperra Quarry Redevelopment, Great Western Super Centre Expansion & Refurbishment, Keperra Sanctuary Retirement Village & Aged Care, and Keperra Country Golf Club Residential Precinct.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.